GooTechnologies/learn/manual/publishing/serve-ad/index.md

 When you have made your ad ready, you can use our ad serving for embedding and tracking.

 The easiest way to get started is to open the Publisher app.
-Open your scene and select *Scene / Serve Ad..." in the top menu bar.
+Open your scene and select *Scene / Serve Ad...* in the top menu bar.
 You are now taken to the Publisher app.

 ![](publisher.png)

-To the left, you can make settings for your ad.
-To the right, you get a preview.
-When you have set a new setting, click the refresh button at top to update the preview.
+To the left, you can tweak for your ad.
+To the right, you get a preview of the result.
+When you have changed the settings, click the refresh button at top to update the preview.

 When you are done with your ad settings, you can get a script tag for it by clicking the "Get script tag" button at the bottom.
 Copy and paste this tag into any HTML page and it will embed your ad.